SAMMISolutions/docs/doc_posts/_components/deck-app.md

 #### Events Sent by SAMMI Commands

 These SAMMI Core commands send events to Deck App clients.
 If the command's Client Name field is empty, SAMMI sends the event to every connected Deck App client; otherwise it sends only to the client whose Identify `clientName` matches.
+For broadcast `SwitchDeck` events, `eventData.panelName` is also an empty string; treat that as "for all clients" instead of filtering it out.

 | SAMMI command | Event type | Event data |
 |-------|--------|--------|